berndie/pure_tone_audiogram/README.md

 ## How to use on your website

 After running `npm install && npm run build`, you can find the files you will need to include for your website in the [dist](./dist) folder.
+If don't want to compile these files yourself, no problem!
+[You can download the precompiled versions here](https://github.com/berndie/puretoneaudiogram.js/releases/tag/latest).
 We provide following possibilities:

 * `audiogram.js`: The sourcecode, external import for `d3.js` necessary
 * `audiogram.min.js`: The minimized sourcecode, external import for `d3.js` necessary